-- 1. A minimum cumulative grade point average of 2.0 overall.
+A minimum cumulative grade point average of 2.0 overall.
 (Some programs have additional grade and course requirements.
 Follow the guide sheet for your program and meet with an academic advisor for complete information.)

-Important: only courses with a 2.0 or better will transfer to most four-year colleges and universities. - 2.
-A minimum grade of 2.0 in each course that applies toward a degree. - 3.
+Important: only courses with a 2.0 or better will transfer to most four-year colleges and universities.

+- 2. A minimum grade of 2.0 in each course that applies toward a degree. - 3.
 Completion of specific courses in the skill set. - 4.
-All credits in the skill set must be earned at JCC. - 5.
-A completed Application for Graduation for the skill set submitted by the deadline date to Records, located in the JCC Student Center, Jackson campus or to any JCC center.
-Students have five academic years to apply for graduation from the time they completed their last course at JCC.
-See Graduation and Commencement page 19.
-Applications are available at all locations, or the JCC web site.
+All credits in the skill set must be earned at JC. - 5.
+A completed Application for Graduation for the skill set submitted by the deadline date to Records, located in Student Services, Central Campus or to any JC center.
+Students have five academic years to apply for graduation from the time they completed their last course at JC.
+Applications are available at all locations, or the JC web site (www.jccmi.edu/ StudentServices/Registration/graduation.htm).
 Official audits are processed by the Registrar's Office. - 6.
 Completion of the skill set requirements from any catalog of entry during continuous enrollment.
 Students who are not continuously enrolled and have completed the skill set requirements must meet the requirements of the catalog in effect at the time of graduation application.
-Students re-entering who have not completed the skill set requirements must follow the catalog in effect at the time of their re-entry date.

-- 7. Coursework completed within a reasonable time period.
+Students re-entering who have not completed the skill set requirements must follow the catalog in effect at the time of their re-entry date. - 7.
+Coursework completed within a reasonable time period.
 This may require repeating certain essential courses, even though a passing grade was previously earned.
 An essential course involves material that affects skill development and successful performance and/or contains content that is likely to significantly change over time, as determined by appropriate academic departments. - 8.
 Multiple skill sets may be conferred in the same graduation period.

-GENERAL EDUCATION PHILOSOPHY A message to students from JCC faculty
+GENERAL EDUCATION PHILOSOPHY

+A message to students from JC faculty